-Hello and welcome to Nerdipop’s Trailer Analytics where we dissect and analyze what happens in trailers of upcoming games and movies.
+Hello and welcome to NerdiPop’s Trailer Analytics where we dissect and analyse what happens in trailers of upcoming games and movies.
 On the menu for today is Fallout 4.

-As the camera pulls away we see the remains of a house that survived the nuclear apocalypse.
+As the camera pulls away, we see the remains of a house that survived the nuclear apocalypse.
 There is also a board game on the table called Blast Radius.
-With this being Fallout it makes sense there would be a game called Blast Radius with a group of kids sitting around a mushroom cloud.
+With this being Fallout, it makes sense there would be a game called Blast Radius of a group of kids sitting around a mushroom cloud.

-There is also a little pamphlet on the table with what looks like a Mr Handy on the cover.
-I’m thinking this is probably a leaflet showing off the new Mr Handy line of robots from Robco?
+There is also a pamphlet on the table, with what looks like a Mr Handy on the cover.
+I’m thinking this is probably a leaflet showing off the new Mr Handy line of robots from Robco.

 An interesting thing to note in the trailer is the plastic dog bowl.
-You rarely see plastic in the world of Fallout as most of the items in the world is made out of metal.
+You rarely see plastic in the world of Fallout as most of the items in the world are made of metal.

-We then get to see a little slice of pre-war America as the people are fleeing towards the vault, with what appears to be a tank in the background or some kind of armoured vehicle of sorts.
+We then get to see a little slice of pre-war America as the people are fleeing towards the vault, with what appears to be a tank in the background or an armored vehicle of sorts.

-With the look of things, only a handful was allowed residency into the vaults.
-We also see the T-51b power armour.
-This is the power armour that was used in the pre nuclear holocaust.
+With the look of things, only a handful were allowed residency into the vaults.
+We also see the T-51b power armor.
+This is the power armor that was used in the pre-nuclear holocaust.

-Finally we get a first glimpse at the vault door of Vault 111.
-What type of experiment was done in this vault is unknown.
-For those who are new to the Fallout series, the vaults were meant to protect the human race from nuclear Fallout, but Vault Tec had other ideas and instead used the vaults as a testing facility of sorts, ranging from Vault 77 which had one man with a crate full of puppets to Vault 108 which was a cloning lab.
+Finally, we get a first glimpse of the vault door of Vault 111.
+The type of experiment that was done in this vault is unknown.
+For those who are new to the Fallout series, the vaults protect humans from nuclear Fallout, but Vault-Tec had other ideas and instead used the vaults as a testing facility, ranging from Vault 77 which had one man with a crate full of puppets to Vault 108 which was a cloning lab.
 All the clones were made of a man called Gary.